Matty Lawrence on the State of Football: 2018

 With 28 goals in 30 appearances and a decidedly tasty nine assists to his name, Salah is almost single-handedly keeping Liverpool FC in the hunt for second place.
 His four goals with four shots against Watford last weekend was undeniably a feat of sheer class.
 Salah has opposition players and managers running for the hills.

-Blimey, Javi Gracia the Watford manager decided to play without any full backs to spare the blushes of whoever grabbed the No.3 slot.
-Salah has had so many left backs spinning into the ground this season that giving him the freedom of the Anfield pitch unopposed seemed like a good ideaeven if just to prolong the career of one poor soul dressed in yellow.
+Blimey, Javi Gracia, the Watford manager, decided to play without any full-backs to spare the blushes of whoever grabbed the No.3 slot.
+Salah has had so many left-backs spinning into the ground this season that giving him the freedom of the Anfield pitch unopposed seemed like a good idea, even if just to prolong the career of one poor soul dressed in yellow.

 Salah has scored a whopping 0.93 goals per game and is surely on target for at least 30 goals in his debut season.
 He’s breaking more records along the way than even The Rolling Stones have made.

 Torres has been left in the rear-view: Salah has surpassed the 33 goals that Fernando notched in his debut LFC season in 2007/08.
-Give Salah another game, or two, and he will have switched gear and overtaken Robbie Fowler’s 36 goals (53 games) in a Liverpool shirt in the Premier League era.
+Give Salah another game or two, and he will have switched gear and overtaken Robbie Fowler’s 36 goals (53 games) in a Liverpool shirt in the Premier League era.
 We can only sit back and admire the grace and panache of Salah and herald him an absolute bargain at a fee of just over £35m.

 Harry Kane, Spurs